 Key skills include:

-have good interpersonal skills to liaise with a range of people
+be assertive and have good leadership skillshave good interpersonal skills to liaise with a range of people

 be able to plan, think ahead and respond effectively to problems